-Industrial Hemp produces one of the most, if not the most industrially versatile and durable fibre known to humans.
-One hectare of Industrial Hemp grown for fibre, produces between 10 – 15 tonnes of biomass in a growth cycle of three to four months.
+Hemp fibre crops produce one of the most, if not the most industrially versatile and durable fibre known to humans.
+One hectare of Industrial Hemp grown for fibre, produces between 10 – 12 tonnes of dry fibre per ha.

-While Industrial Hemp needs a well prepared seed bed and adequate subsoil moisture, or irrigation for the first 6 weeks and produces optimal yields when it is irrigated, hemp fibre crops can be grown with less water than lucerne and produce a huge biomass.
-It is a very hardy crop and was identified early in the establishment of the colony as a suitable crop for Australian farmers.
+While Hemp needs a well prepared seed bed and adequate subsoil moisture or irrigation for the first 6 weeks (and produces optimal yields when it is irrigated), in the Northern Tablelands of NSW, high yielding hemp fibre crops have been produced with a third of the water needed for lucerne.
+Hemp is a hardy crop and was identified early in the establishment of the colony as a suitable crop for Australian farmers.

 Industrial hemp is grown successfully using organic farming methods in a number of countries, most notably Austria and Romania.
 Market demand and an emerging commitment to sustainable farming is now also positively influencing production in Australia.

 A sustainable hemp building industry is dependent on regional Hemp production.
-Hemp fibre is very light and transporting a high volume, light weight material over long distances has a considerable impact on the life cycle analysis of any product.
-While freight is not yet commonly considered in Australian assessment of green building products, there is no doubt that it will be in the near future.
+Transporting a high volume, light weight material over long distances has a considerable impact on the life cycle analysis of any product.

 We currently source hemp from the closest possible location to our building projects and work collaboratively with farmers throughout Australia to support emerging regional Hemp farming groups.